YenneEric/does-this-work/README.txt

+- To open double click on the Football.sln
 - To run the code right click on the RebuildDatabase, open the Power shell and type .\RebuildDatabase.ps1 the database [string] $Server = "(localdb)\MSSQLLocalDb", [string] $Database = "tuesday", it should be tuesday since that the database all of the code refers too